miguel-angel-monjas/master-thesis/doc/h20-setup.md

 Type :help for more information.
 ```

-Next, let's create an H2O cluster inside the Spark cluster, by running the following code in the sparkling shell:
+Next, let's create an H2O cluster inside the Spark cluster, by running the following code in the Sparkling Shell:
 ```java
 import org.apache.spark.h2o._
 val h2oContext = H2OContext.getOrCreate(spark)